ToshioCP/Gtk4-tutorial/sec4.md

 What we need to do is:

 - Generate GtkScrolledWindow and set it as a child of GtkApplicationWindow.
-- Set GtkTextVies as a child of GtkScrolledWindow.
+- Set GtkTextView as a child of GtkScrolledWindow.

 Modify `tfv1.c` and save it as `tfv2.c`.
 The difference between these two files is very little.

-    $ diff tfv1.c tfv2.c
+    $ cd tfv; diff tfv1.c tfv2.c
     5a6
     >   GtkWidget *scr;
     24a26,28